GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex3.md

 Make sure you edit the Map Information on the template, e.g. current date.
 Also make sure to check the legend items: Remove unnecessary items and eventually change the names to meaning descriptions.
 :::

 You can also adapt the template to your needs and preferences.
-You can find help [here](https://giscience.github.io/gis-training-resource-center/content/Module_4/en_qgis_map_design_2.html).
+See [how to use templates in QGIS](https://giscience.github.io/gis-training-resource-center/content/Module_4/en_qgis_map_design_2.html).

 :::{Attention}
 Make sure you edit the Map Information on the template, e.g. current date.
 Also make sure to check the legend items: Remove unnecessary items and eventually change the names to meaning descriptions.